sigadore/docker-examples/asterionDB/installGuide.md

 1. Publish DNS entry for the Compute's *ipAddress* which can be placed in a shell variable ipAddress.
 For example: `ipaddress=192.168.9.15`

 1. Acquire an SSL Certificate for that DNS entry
-Some of the steps (before testing nginx can be performed while DNS publish is happening)
+Some of the steps *before testing nginx https access can be performed while DNS publish is happening*

 ``` bash
 scp -i keyfile  opc@${ipAddress}